 In certain limited circumstances, NOPD through PIB may elect to address and resolve a rank-initiated violation (i.e., an allegation of misconduct reported by an NOPD supervisor) through a negotiated settlement agreement between the department and the officer.
 To be eligible for negotiated settlement, a rank-initiated violation must be an infraction or set of infractions that is (1) subject to discipline ranging from reprimand to a maximum of ten days suspension; and (2) listed in the penalty schedule set out in the effective and DOJ- and Monitor- approved NOPD Negotiated Settlement Agreement and Complaint Resolution Procedure (Procedure 1023).
 Complaints initiated by citizens shall not be eligible for negotiated settlement.
-PIB shall have sole authority to determine whether a rank-initiated violation is eligible for negotiated settlement, were if a rank-initiated violation is eligible.
+PIB shall have sole authority to determine whether a rank-initiated violation is eligible for negotiated settlement.
+Negotiated Settlement Agreements are not a "right" or "entitlement" even if a rank-initiated violation is eligible.
 At any point prior to the final approval by the Superintendent, the matter may be handled through the formal investigation process.